vovkos/doxyrest/README.rst

 	* 	- AXL
 		- `sphinx_rtd_theme <https://vovkos.github.io/axl/manual/global.html>`__

-But the best part about Doxyrest approach is that it's modular and 100% customizable.
+But the best part about the Doxyrest approach is that it's modular and 100% customizable.
 You can play with **Sphinx themes** to change visual appearance (fonts, colors, page layout, etc).
 Or you can modify **Lua frames** for more drastic effects -- from tweaking the declaration coding style to changing the whole structure of documentation!

 You can even replace Doxygen with your own generator of Doxygen-style XML database and then apply the same pipeline for documenting APIs in other languages: